 Research

 Structured inquiry, patent landscape analysis, competitive research, feasibility assessment.
-SmithWorks concepts are the live projects — Research graduates validate real inventions for real inventors under NDA.
+CrowdSmith’s invention pipeline (SmithWorks) provides the live projects — Research graduates validate real inventions for real inventors under NDA.

 Entrepreneurship

 Evaluates invention concepts, builds business cases, develops feasibility assessments.
-SmithWorks is the live laboratory.
+The invention pipeline is the live laboratory.
 This module produces founders, not employees.

 Facilitation

 The natural teacher.
 Completes the Core and wants to teach others.
-This is the pipeline that produces CrowdSmith’s next generation of facilitators.
+This is the pipeline that produces CrowdSmith’s next generation of trained guides.
 The program creates its own workforce.

 Systems